-- a.
-CalPERS safety members who are permanently disabled from their work because of an industrial injury can receive a service connected disability retirement (this is also called an industrial disability retirement or "IDR").
-Upon receipt of a service connected disability retirement benefit, or advances from the employer of those benefits under Labor Code §4850.3 or 4850.4, salary continuation under Labor Code §4850 ends.
-When an employer makes advances under Labor Code §4850.3 or §4850.4 the employer is paid back by CalPERS when the disability retirement is affirmed by CalPERS. - b.
+Labor Code §4850 ends.
+When an employer makes advances under Labor Code §4850.3 or §4850.4 the employer is paid back by CalPERS when the disability retirement is affirmed by CalPERS.

+- b.
 In addition to termination of benefits pursuant to Labor Code §4850, a service connected disability retirement terminates the obligation of the employer to pay temporary disability indemnity benefits and vocational rehabilitation maintenance allowance benefits if applicable.
 It does not affect the obligation to pay permanent disability benefits, or supplemental job displacement vouchers. - c.
 For a non-service connected disability retirement or a retirement for service, the obligation to pay temporary disability indemnity and vocational rehabilitation maintenance allowance benefits is not affected.
 Service connected disability payments are usually 50% of the member's "final compensation" which is determined by one of several formulas depending upon the option the employer selected.
 Non-service connected disability benefits and service retirement are determined based upon years of service and earnings.

 Effective January 1, 2003, Labor Code §4850.4 requires an employer to make advances in cases where the Industrial Disability Retirement is disputed, and there is no current authority for reimbursement by PERS should the injury be found to be non-industrial.

-However, the agency may pursue recovery (Labor Code §4850.4(8)).
-For general information about PERS call or write:
+However, the agency may pursue recovery Labor Code §4850.4(8).
+For general information about CalPERS benefits, please call or write:

 CalPERS

 Benefit Application Services Division

-P. O. Box 2796
+P.O.
+Box 2796

 Sacramento, CA 95812

-T: 888-225-7377
+(888) 225-7377

 www.calpers.ca.gov/